 OMM downloads yesterdays tweets at 3 am (UTC) to provide the possibility of retweets.

-In addition to the tweet count per day, two more products are generated by these data sets.
+In addition to the tweet count per day (from March 2017 on), two more products are generated by these data sets.
 The domains of the first links of every tweet are extracted and a ranking over these domains is generated, aggregated over different periods.
 Additionally, yesterday’s most retweeted tweet is shown.

 |Domain ranking||The Domains are extracted from the first link in the tweet.
 The count is aggregated over several time periods.|